-Closing or opening is done via the "Go to requested position" command and is input to the Gripper Whether the fingers close to produce an emcompassing or fingertip grasp is decided at the Gripper level automatically.
-It will depend on:
+Closing or opening is done via the "Go to requested position" command sent to the gripper.
+Whether the fingers close to produce an encompassing or parallel grasp is determined mechanically by:

-- The objects's geometry; - The relative position of the object with respect to the Gripper.
+- The objects's geometry; - The relative position of the object with respect to the gripper.

-In other words, picking the same object could result in either an emcompassing or fingertip grasp based on an object's position and geometry.
+In other words, picking the same object could result in either an encompassing or fingertip grasp based on an object's position and geometry.